Nubro24/KSP_Starship-kOS-Interface/README.md

 - This fork is currently worked on by Nubro.

 ### Known Issues:
+- **Using the provided Craft Files you might have to change the Fuel levels back and forth one time in the VAB to prevent Fuel overload on first launch**
 - **Kraken:**
     - The scripts have been designed for stock Kerbin, and it functions most reliably on a stock install.
 If you use planet mods that increase the size of the planet (e.g. KSRSS,RSS) the chances of a wobbly tower or other problems are significantly higher.
 - **Multiple ships/towers of the same name:**